Transforms-AI/transformsai-ai-core/README.md

 *   **`MediaMTXStreamer`**: Pushes video frames to a MediaMTX RTSP server using FFmpeg, with detailed performance monitoring.
 *   **`DataUploader`**: Asynchronous, thread-safe HTTP client with a persistent cache, automatic retries, and heartbeat functionality.
 *   **`central_logger`**: A centralized, singleton logger that provides colored console output and rotating file logs out of the box.
+*   **`config_loader`**: Centralized configuration management with structured schemas and dynamic freeform fields for project-specific settings.

 ---